speechbrain/speechbrain/README.md

 ## Documentation
 In SpeechBrain, we plan to provide documentation at different levels:

 -  **Docstrings**: For each class/function in the repository, there should a header that properly describes its functionality, inputs, and outputs.
 It is also crucial to provide an example that shows how it can be used as a stand-alone function.
 We use [Numpy-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) docstrings.
 Consistent docstring style enables automatic API documentation.
+Also note the automatic doctests (see [here](#testing).

 -  **Comments**: We encourage developers to write self-documenting code, and use comments only where the implementation is surprising (to a Python-literate audience)